TomSssM/MyCodewars/task-archieve/find-peak-element/task.md

 This is simply a type of task where we iterate an array using one pointer (pointer is when we save number to variable like `i` and use `i` as an index of the array and increment `i` per iteration) and get the solution

+__Note:__ just to be clear, iteration is the code that runs inside the braces of the for-loop (each time the same code is run but with different values of the variable `i` for example starting at 0 and ending with the index of the last element of the array)

 We have already seen a similar task called [Love Triangle](../../cheatsheet/love-triangles.js).
 To solve that task we also simply iterate an array (and do certain things as we iterate it of course)

-_Note:_ in the Love Triangle task as we iterate the array we also employ a technique where we use _values_ of elements of the array as _indexes_ (in order to check if there is a cycle)
+__Note:__ in the Love Triangle task as we iterate the array we also employ a technique where we use _values_ of elements of the array as _indexes_ (in order to check if there is a cycle)

 </details>